Skip to content

 Map each variant to one of four actions:

-Don’t retry; alert the model ownerauth-failed, query-rejected, not-found
+Don’t retry; alert the model owner auth-failed, query-rejected, not-found, compile-error

-Treat connection-failed as retry-safe even though the warehouse never saw the request: reqwest::is_connect() is the discriminator, which fires on actual TCP / TLS / DNS failures, not on credentials issues (which land on auth-failed instead).
+Treat connection-failed as retry-safe even though the warehouse never saw the request: reqwest::is_connect() is the primary signal (it fires on actual TCP / TLS / DNS failures), and other non-timeout transport errors also classify as connection-failed.
+Timeouts classify as transient instead, and credential issues land on auth-failed (via the typed Auth variant / 401 / 403), never here.

 Branch on failure_kind inside the asset / op body after the rocky call returns.
 The kebab-case string values ("transient", "auth-failed", …) are the stable wire contract, so a set-membership check is the safest pattern: